fogbow/fogbow-deploy/documentation/federation.md

 service provider running alongside your Fogbow node.

 More information on how to configure authentication using Shibboleth-based IdP federations is provided by the federations themselves.
-For example, the RNP, the Brazilian National Research and Education Network, supports the [CAFe federation](CAFe-configuration.md).
+For example, RNP, the Brazilian National Research and Education Network, supports the [CAFe federation](CAFe-configuration.md).

 ####[Back to node configuration customization page](node-configuration.md)